Zone by Zone: What To Plant in August

 Zone 6

-Plant broccoli 16” apart in rich soil where the plants will get full sun.
+Plant broccoli 16 inches apart in rich soil where the plants will get full sun.
 Water thoroughly so the plants are always kept moist.
-You can also mulch to help cool the soil down and retain moisture (plus, of course, mulch has the bonus of tamping down on weeds).
+You can also mulch to cool the soil down and retain moisture (plus, of course, mulch has the bonus of tamping down on weeds).
 Aphids are the most frequent broccoli threat, but a solution of neem oil (mix 1 tsp with ½ tsp soap and 1 liter water) can be an effective deterrent.

 Zone 7

-Zone 7– referring to the Ohio Valley and the inland areas of the West– is still quite hot in August but you can squeeze a quick planting of carrots (Daucus carota subspecies sativus) outdoors to harvest in the fall.
+Zone 7– referring to the Ohio Valley and the inland areas of the West– is still quite hot in August but you can squeeze a quick planting of carrots (Daucus carota subsp. sativus) outdoors to harvest in the fall.
 As with other root crops, carrots should be situated in loose, neutral pH soil with plenty of room to grow downwards.
-Be sure your carrots get at least 1” of water a week– either from rain or by hand– and that the water thoroughly saturates the soil.
+Be sure your carrots get at least one inch of water a week– either from rain or by hand– and that the water thoroughly saturates the soil.
 Carrot root flies (the most common carrot pest) tend to lay their eggs in August (if you can delay planting in September this helps).
 To keep them from reaching you crops, use a fleece sheet to cover the carrots and surrounding soil.
 (And remember: you can eat carrot greens!)

 Zone 8